stevensaid/Razer-Blade-Stealth-Hackintosh-Guide/README.md

 * Wifi will not work natively, it will require a USB dongle or a new card to be installed.
 I bought a `Broadcom BCM94352Z DW1560 802.11ac Wifi Bluetooth 4.0 M.2` from eBay, opened up the laptop and replaced the existing card with the Broadcom one.
 After that change, both wifi and Bluetooth work fine, for a cost of about $30.

-* The laptop will only boot reliably in verbose mode (`-v` in the boot flags).
-I can't quite figure out why, and I'm sure it's something relatively easy to fix, but I haven't really been bothered by it.
+~~* The laptop will only boot reliably in verbose mode (`-v` in the boot flags).
+I can't quite figure out why, and I'm sure it's something relatively easy to fix, but I haven't really been bothered by it.~~ Fixed with NVME file in patched folder

 * I haven't gotten Thunderbolt 3 to work.
 I don't have a TB3 device to test with, but it does work as a USB3.1 port.
 I'm just not sure if hotswap on the USB3.1 port is working.
 I tested an ethernet dongle and it worked fine, but TB3-->HDMI didn't seem to work.